 Set Goals Define your long-term and short-term academic goals.
 Think of goal-setting as a way to reach your destination without "driving around in circles."
-For help with this strategy, contact a counselor in the Science.
-Math and Health Careers Center, D142, or in the Business and Social Science Center 1117, or the Career Center, Student and Administration and don't forget to include your work schedule.
+For help with this strategy, contact a counselor in the Science, Math and Health Careers Center, D142, or in the Business and Social Science Center I117, or the Career Center, Student and and don't forget to include your work schedule.
 Get off to a good start, organize your responsibilities and write them down!

-Center, A347.
+Administration Center, A347.

-Use this Datebook to record assignments and test dates- Organize and instructors.
+Organize Use this Datebook to record assignments and test dates-

+Tune In!
+Be in touch with your surroundings.
+Get to know classmates and instructors.
 Familiarize yourself with the Harper College campus.
-Take a campus tour, led by a current Harper student.
-Wednesdays at 5:30 pm or Thursdays at 3:30 pm.
+Take a campus tour, led by a current Harper student ambassador, Wednesdays at 5:30 pm or Thursdays at 3:30 pm.
 Tours leave from Admissions, New Student Services and Art Center, C101.
-Call 925-6247 to reserve a space.
+Call 847.925.6247 to reserve a space.
 Attend special campus events that are offered frequently each semester.
 Find out more about clubs and organizations.
 Get involved!
-For more information, contact Student Activities, Student and
+For more information, contact Student Activities,